 Magnetic resonance imaging (MRI) of the body uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the inside of your body.
-It may be used to help diagnose or monitor treatment for a variety of conditions within the chest, abdomen and pelvis.
-If you're pregnant, body MRI may be used to safely monitor your baby.
+Doctors may use it to help diagnose or monitor treatment for a variety of conditions within the chest, abdomen, and pelvis.
+If you are pregnant, the doctor may use body MRI to safely monitor your baby.

 - What is MRI of the Body?